Kanelbullen/Kanelbullen/README.md

 **`Digital Craftsman (Developer/entreprunor)`**

 I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
-I publish that content on my YouTube channel to more than 500k subscribers.

    <p align="left">
       <a href="https://github.com/Kanelbullen?tab=followers">
          <img alt="followers" title="Follow me on Github" src="https://custom-icon-badges.demolab.com/github/followers/Kanelbullen?color=236ad3&labelColor=1155ba&style=for-the-badge&logo=person-add&label=Follow&logoColor=white"/></a>